Ice Cream Wars & Scoop Secrets

 Tucked away in Britomart, Milse competes with nearby Miann for the title of Auckland’s dessert king — which can be rather confusing given how both are similarly named.

 A secluded, contemporary dessert bar with striking, curved geometric lattice walls, Milse provides a tranquil atmosphere to enjoy a selection of seasonal and sweet edible-works-of-art.
-There are a few takeaway offerings including ice cream popsicles, but for the ultimate in ice cream indulgence, book a table (they get extremely busy) order their Lemon and Yogurt Bombe Alaska.
+There are a few takeaway offerings, including ice cream popsicles, but for the ultimate in ice cream indulgence, book a table (they get extremely busy) and order their Lemon and Yogurt Bombe Alaska.
 It is pretty much gelato wrapped in a crunchy shell held together with roasted marshmallows — a flawless balance between sweet and tart.

 The cappuccino ice cream slice and cornflake ice cream are also worthy choices.